 The students' learning is organised around a sequential and developmental program, with a focus on performance and the elements of music.
 Students will explore a variety of genres to become familiar with the elements of music.
-They will begin their musical skill-building journey with the basic keyboard and guitar skills and will use different compositional techniques to create and record music and sound.
+They will develop their instrumental, vocal and performance skills in small ensembles and will use different compositional techniques and technologies to create and record music.